BCG-X-Official/facet/sphinx/source/about_us.rst

 .. container:: hello

-    Hi there, we are the *facet* team!
-We are part of BCG Gamma, a global team of data scientists working across all regions and industries who love what we do.
+    Hi there, we are the FACET team!
+We are part of BCG GAMMA, a global team of data scientists working across all regions and industries who love what we do.

 Our Story